m1ga/ti.tts/README.md

  - flush: Boolean, FLUSH the speak queque or ADD the text to speak to the queue.
  - blob: Retrive Blob to done event.
  - uid: Utterance ID.
- - filename: File name for synthetizeToFile.
+ - filename: File name for synthesizeToFile.

 ## Notes

- - There is a limit of bufferlen (4000) characters for each call to speak and synthetizeToFile.
+ - There is a limit of bufferlen (4000) characters for each call to speak and synthesizeToFile.
  - Sometimes after the init event a queque FLUSH could be needed to start speaking (especially if speaking is true).

 ## Example